 Second, most girls do not know that STIs can be transmitted orally.
 STIs are not just transmitted through anal or vaginal sex.

-If you are performing sexual acts while you have any open wounds or cuts in your mouth, then you are at risk for getting HIV or other sexual transmitted diseases if ejaculation occurs.
+If you are performing sexual acts while you have any open wounds or cuts in your mouth, then you are at risk for getting HIV or other sexually transmitted diseases if ejaculation occurs.
 But, you just don’t need noticeable open cuts to catch something because of mucous membranes.
 So there’s always a risk, even if he doesn’t ejaculate!

 To prevent this, it is best to ask your partner to wear a condom while you are performing any sexual acts.